ChrisDiep/POE-Flip/README.md

 # POE-Flip (WIP)
 A site for finding exchange differences between currencies in Path of Exile that can be used to generate short-term profit, i.e. arbitrage for virtual in-game currency.
-Trade listings for each currency is grabbed from the Path of Exile API and the information is mapped out onto a graph data structure.
+Trade listings for each currency are grabbed from the Path of Exile API and the information is mapped out onto a graph data structure.
 Profitable trades are then determined using constraint programming algorithms.
 The desired goal is a product that displays viable trades in a visually appealing manner using React/Bootstrap/JavaScript with information provided by a Python Flask back-end.

 ## Table of Contents